boazsegev/plezi-website/docs/guides/controllers.html.md

     register_as "#{session.id}_hourly", lifetime: 60*60, max_connections: 4

-Read more at the <a href='http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/InstanceMethods#register_as-instance_method' target='_blank'>YARD documentation for this method</a>.
+Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/Base/WSObject/InstanceMethods#register_as-instance_method).

 **A note about the Identity API**: